spinnytea/modern_webdev/README.md

     1. what do we need but doesn't have a demo
     1. what do we not need
     1. what isn't included here that we need to pull in
+1. build each *Module.js in it's own minified file - requirejs modules?
 1. review documentation (again)
 1. bootstrap tour + path does NOT work from the filesystem; tours on page do work

 Stretch Goals
 -------------

-1. build each *Module.js in it's own minified file - requirejs modules?
+1. iterate on ui
 1. refactor dist/themes and dist/vendor/bootstrap (themes), they really don't need to be in vendor, it's okay
 1. finish skipped tests & 100% coverage
 1. load vendor libs with requirejs, not static on page (the hard part is angular)